alanoconner/AirplaneTicketReservationApp/README.md

-# Skyward Reservation
+# Airplane Ticket Reservation App

-Skyward Reservation is a Spring Boot + Vaadin demo that showcases how to structure a reservation workflow using Clean Architecture and SOLID principles.
-The code base is intentionally crafted to be
+Airplane Ticket Reservation App is a Spring Boot + Vaadin demo that showcases how to structure a reservation workflow.
-interview-ready: classes are small, responsibilities are well defined and the layers are isolated by interfaces.

 The application lets you: